MrAlexSee/InterviewTopics/README.md

 ### Project planning

+* [Brook's law](https://en.wikipedia.org/wiki/Brooks%27s_law): an observation that "adding human resources to a late software project makes it later".

 * [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration): merging all working copies several times a day in order to mitigate integration problems.

 * [Continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery): short cycles, software can be released at short notice.

+* [Crunch time](https://en.wikipedia.org/wiki/Video_game_developer#%22Crunch_time%22): a period of intense work, usually before reaching a milestone.

+* [Death march](https://en.wikipedia.org/wiki/Death_march_(project_management)): a project which is set to fail or which requires unsustainable overwork.

 * [Neutral build](https://en.wikipedia.org/wiki/Neutral_build): done in a neutral environment (outside deployment), catches errors such as different environmental variables, unchecked files, etc.

-* [Nightly build](https://en.wikipedia.org/wiki/Daily_build): auto neutral build, mostly done when no one is working.
+* [Nightly build](https://en.wikipedia.org/wiki/Daily_build): automated neutral build, mostly done when no one is working.
 Sometimes also called a daily build.
-It is often coupled with automated testing.
+It is often performed on multiple platforms, various emulated hardware, etc. and coupled with automated testing.

 #### Things to consider